HadrienG2/subwoofer/README.md

   latency-bound.
 Higher ILP should increase execution performance until the code becomes throughput bound and saturates superscalar CPU backend resources, but the highest ILP configurations may run into microarchitectural limits (e.g.
-  CPU op cache/loop buffer trashing) that degrade runtime performance instead.
+  CPU op cache/loop buffer trashing) or optimization barrier limitations that degrade runtime performance instead.
     * If you observe that the highest ILP configuration is slower than the next-highest configuration, I advise re-running the benchmark with `more_ilp_configurations` added to the set of Cargo features, in order to